bootcmatch/BootCMatchGX/README.md

 # BootCMatchGX
 BootCMatch for multi-GPU systems.

-Sparse solvers are one of the building blocks of any technology for reliable and high-performance scientific and engineering computing.
+Sparse solvers are fundamental components in reliable, high-performance scientific and engineering computing.
 In BootCMatchGX we make available an Algebraic MultiGrid (AMG) method for preconditioning algebraic linear systems Ax = b, where A is a symmetric positive definite (s.p.d.), large and sparse matrix.
-All the computational kernels for setup and application of the adaptive AMG method, as preconditioner of an efficient version of the Conjugate Gradient Krylov solver, were designed and tuned for hybrid MPI-CUDA programming environments when multiple distributed nodes hosting Nvidia GPUs are available.
+All the computational kernels for setup and application of the AMG method, as preconditioner of an efficient version of the Conjugate Gradient Krylov solver, were designed and tuned for hybrid MPI-CUDA programming environments when multiple distributed nodes hosting Nvidia GPUs are available.
+The current release of the library includes also some communication-reduced variants of Conjugate Gradient solver and a sparse approximate inverse (AFSAI) as possible one-level preconditioner for the various variants of CG method.

 This software project has been partially supported by: